10 Social Media Marketing Mistakes to Leave Behind in 2018

 Are you always posting the same kind of content?
 If the answer is yes, you’re not making the most of your social media presence.

 Different people prefer different kinds of posts: images, links, videos, short blogs, long-form articles.
 It’s important to tailor your message to the platform you’re using.
 Just remember to mix it up a bit.

 Learn how to engage your followers by telling your brand’s story across social media with this article from our archive:

-8) Buying Followers Is an Easy Social Media Marketing Mistake to Make
+8) Buying Followers – The Most Tempting of Social Media Marketing Mistakes

 It can be easy to get sucked into the numbers game that defines social media.
 However, it’s important to know that quantity is not always indicative of quality.

 It’s best to have a smaller number of followers who are engaged and interested in what you share, than thousands of followers who ignore you.

 Next time you come across someone selling followers, ignore them and focus on quality interactions with your real followers.

 Learn about defining, building, and responding to your core audience.
 Read the post below:

 Smartphones and social media often combine to raise awareness of social issues that may go unreported in the mainstream media.
 People have become increasingly aware of social issues and are not afraid of exposing those who show insensitivity.
 Slip-ups and ambiguity can be the downfall of your brand.